 Current Management Practices & Policies

-Apple growers currently use NOAA’s climate prediction center and the models used there to determine future conditions for their fields.
+Apple growers currently use NOAA’s climate prediction center and the models to determine future conditions for their fields.
 Models forecasting the effects of El Nino and La Nina are also used.
 Potential evapotranspiration calculations are used to determine how much water will be required by the apple trees to keep them healthy and prevent sunburn.
 Water rights allocations may be restricted from junior water rights holders if there is not enough water in the reservoir system, which may affect irrigation capabilities of apple growers.

 Decision Support Tools